 The Associated Press reports today a double-digit jump this year in police officer traffic fatalities, according to data released by the National Law Enforcement Officers Memorial Fund.
 The putative cause of this rise in auto accident fatalities is that seat belts interfere with gun belts worn by police officers and many chose access to their gun over the use of their seat belt.

-I am absolutely pro-police but do I think that a part of the problem is that too many police officers who say we need to slow down and wear our seat belts fail to do either.
+I am pro-police but do I think a part of the problem is that too many police officers who say we need to slow down and wear our seat belts cannot do either.
 How many times has a police officer sped past you going 80 miles an hour without his/her seat belt?
-But the police are making us wear our seat belts and drive at a appropriate speed because the failure to do so kills.
-But a minority of police offices would be well served to take their own advice.
+But the police are making us wear our seat belts and drive at an appropriate speed because failing to do so kills.
+But it would well serve a minority of police offices to take their own advice.